haeussma/masterthesis/book/results.md

 # Results

+## Workflow for enzyme kinetics parameter estimation

+In this work, a Python-based analysis workflow for kinetic parameter estimation of enzyme reactions was developed.

 In this work, two Python modules were developed, which build the components of an analysis workflow for kinetic parameter estimation.
 The workflow facilitates kinetic parameter estimation for enzyme reactions, which are based on time-course measurements.
 Starting from raw data of photometric measurements, which are stored in a EnzymeML document, concentration values were calculated by CaliPytion, whereupon kinetic parameters were determined by EnzymePynetics.
 A key aspect of the workflow design was to enable reproducible analysis.
 Therefore, documentation of raw data treatment prior to modeling is vital.
 As a result, Jupyter Notebooks were used as a platform, since they allow to write text and code within the same document.
 In consequence, data analysis as well as documentation of data analysis are unified within the same document.
 Ultimately, each data treatment step from raw data to kinetic parameters is comprehensively documented.
 The developed workflow is build around the EnzymeML data model, which structures measurement data, reaction conditions, reaction components, as well as kinetic parameters of a biocatalytic experiment.
 Together with the associated Python library PyEnzyme, the final modeling results are integrated in the EnzymeML document, whereupon the document is saved as a valid EnzymeML file.
 The developed workflow is schematically visualized in figure 1.